faithokamoto/bach/README.md

 To run `bach` on the provided test data, use
 ```
 ./bach --max-opposite 0 --max-neutral 0 --max-drop 1 \
-    --window-width 15 --window-step 5 \
+    --window-width 3 --window-step 5 \
     -v test/snps.vcf -d test/bams -o output.csv
 ```

 This commands correspond to: "Using BAMs in `test/bams` and VCF `test/snps.vcf`, output biased segments to `output.csv`.
 At most one sample per SNP may be dropped/ignored due to a missing or homozygous genotype.
 No samples within a biased window may have opposite or neutral bias.
-Use windows of 15Mbp with a step of 5Mbp."
-More algorithm details are in [Algorithm](#algorithm).
+Use a step of 5Mbp and windows of width at least three steps."
+Algorithm details in [Algorithm](#algorithm).

 The output files should be the same as `test/output.csv`